 It can be a simple thought….
 Often we are on a schedule as soon as our alarm clocks go off, and the first thought that pops into our heads could be the one that involves an activity we are least looking forward to for the day.
-I have found that a simple habit of focusing on something or someone and showing gratitude has helped me relax more into starting my day on a happier note.
+I have found that focusing on something or someone and showing gratitude has helped me relax more into starting my day on a happier note.
 It is amazing how that initial negative thought suddenly becomes less significant.

 3. My pooches Baxter & Robbie….

 Waking up to 2 excited little dogs that are so happy to see you!
 As soon as the light sneaks through the curtains, I have Baxter coming into the room, asking if he can sneak under the duvet.
 I am a bit soft with him.
 Sometimes I pretend I am fast asleep if I want to sleep in, and he reluctantly turns around and leaves the room, his head drooping with disappointment.

 Clear away the night before….
 I love to be organised, and if I wake up to a messy bedroom or a kitchen with unwashed dishes, I know I will have to work extra hard to get myself into the right headspace of feeling energised and motivated for the day.
 And yes, I can be grumpy and not so lovely to be around.
 (I admit to this one).
 This year has been a challenge with maintaining this one).
 We have moved into a new home that needed a complete renovation.
 There have been days (many) when I have had to prioritise what was important and be ok with letting this one slide.
 A massive challenge for me!

 5. Healthy food